afomi/legistar/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+#### Publishing the gem

+Assumptions:

+* VERSION.rb has been updated
+* User has access to Rubygems, if publishing.

+1. Run `gem build legistar.gemspec` to build `legistar-0.x.x.gem`
+1. Run `gem push legistar-0.x.x.gem` to publish the .gem to [Rubygems](https://wwww.rubygems.org)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/legistar.
+Bug reports and pull requests (with tests/specs) are welcome on GitHub at https://github.com/afomi/legistar.

 ## License